HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 #### Business Need
 The purpose of the Health Care Surveys Content Implementation Guide (IG) is to identify the hospital (e.g., emergency department (ED), inpatient care) and ambulatory care data that will be extracted from Data Sources (e.g., Electronic Health Records (EHR), clinical data repository) via Fast Healthcare Interoperability Resources (FHIR®) Application Programming Interfaces (APIs) and sent to a system hosted at the federal level.
 This use case will help define how electronic data can be used in automated data collection, reducing burden for the healthcare provider and data source with the goal of increasing the submission of timely quality health care data to the National Center for Health Statistics (NCHS).
-In the past predominant ambulatory (manual medical record abstraction) and hospital (claims) data collection methods are burdensome for providers, lack clinical richness, and are inefficient for NCHS.
-The HL7 Clinical Document Architecture (CDA®) R2 Implementation Guide: National Health Care Surveys Release 1, Draft Standard for Trial Use (DSTU) Release 1.2 - US Realm, 2016, is available-as a standards-based as well as a Promoting Interoperability measure-data submission option for providers.
-This CDA IG has improved NCHS EHR data submissions, but some providers have found it burdensome and NCHS has identified some data quality issues in submissions by this method.
+In the past ambulatory (manual medical record abstraction) and hospital (claims) data collection methods have been burdensome for providers, lack in clinical richness, and are inefficient for NCHS.
+The HL7 Clinical Document Architecture (CDA®) R2 Implementation Guide: National Health Care Surveys Release 1, Draft Standard for Trial Use (DSTU) Release 1.2 - US Realm, 2016, and HL7® CDA® R2 Implementation Guide: National Health Care Surveys (NHCS), R1 STU Release 3.1 - US Realm are available-as a standards-based measure  as well as a Promoting Interoperability (PI) and Merit-Based Incentive Payment System (MIPS) measure for hospitals and providers.
+(PI) and MIPS measure-data submission option for providers.
+These CDA IGs have improved NCHS EHR data submissions, but some providers have found it burdensome and NCHS has identified some data quality issues in submissions using the CDA standard.

-Utilizing this IG, which is tightly aligned with newly available standards such as FHIR R4 APIs and the United States Core Date for Interoperability (USCDI)/US Core Profiles, for electronic reporting will increase the response rate of sampled hospitals and ambulatory health care providers to the National Hospital Care Survey (NHCS) and the National Ambulatory Medical Care Survey (NAMCS) over other data collection approaches.
-This will also increase the volume, quality, completeness, and timeliness of the data submitted to the NHCS and NAMCS.
+Utilizing this IG, which is tightly aligned with the United States Core Date for Interoperability (USCDI) V3.0/US Core Profiles V6.1.0 for electronic reporting will increase the response rate of sampled hospitals and ambulatory health care providers to the National Hospital Care Survey (NHCS) and the National Ambulatory Medical Care Survey (NAMCS) over other data collection approaches.
+This will also increase the volume, quality, completeness, and timeliness of the data submitted to the NHCS National Hospital Care Survey (NHCS) and the National Ambulatory Medical Care Survey (NAMCS).
 This reporting approach via automated means (without provider involvement) will reduce the burden associated with survey participation and reduce costs associated with recruiting hospital and ambulatory health care providers.

 #### Goals of the Use Case

+This use case builds on the work already done by the eCR Now FHIR app with the goal of automating reporting of health surveys data while reducing the burden on health care providers.
+Providers can use the eCR Now FHIR App (Health Care Surveys) or develop their own vendor-developed solution to meet the requirements of this IG.
+Providers already in production with the eCR program may be able to leverage some of the work done for the eCR Now use case.

 The goals of the Health Care Survey submission use case include:
 * Increase the response rate of sampled hospitals and ambulatory health care providers to the NHCS and the NAMCS.
 * Increase the volume, quality, completeness, and timeliness of data submitted to the NHCS and NAMCS.
 * Reduce the burden, including cost, associated with survey participation for hospitals, ambulatory health care providers, and data source vendors.
 * Reduce NCHS’s costs associated with recruiting hospital and ambulatory health care providers, and the processing of NHCS and NAMCS data.
-* Develop a complete use case that can support the reporting of health care survey data from health care providers and systems to NCHS.
+* Develop a complete use case supported by the eCR Now FHIR app- Health Care Surveys to allow the reporting of health care survey data from health care providers and systems to NCHS.

 ##### Scope of the Use Case